abdojulari/transcript-editor/README.md

 ### Setup and run the app

-1. Run `bundle` - this will install all the necessary gems for this app
+1. Run `bundle` - this will install all the necessary gems for this app.
-2. Run `rake db:setup` to setup the database based on `config/database.yml`
+2. Run `rake db:setup` to setup the database based on `config/database.yml`.
-3. Run `rake project:load['my-project']` to load your project folder (replace *my-project* with your project name)
+3. Run `rake project:load['my-project']` to load your project folder (replace *my-project* with your project name).
+4. Run `rake cache:clear` to clear your cache if you've used Amplify previously.
-4. Run `rails s` to start your server.
-Go to [http://localhost:3000/](http://localhost:3000/) to view your project
+5. Run `rails s` to start your server.
+Go to [http://localhost:3000/](http://localhost:3000/) to view your project.

 Your project should load, but since there's no transcripts, all you'll see is a header and blank screen!
 The next step is to seed the app with some transcripts